Sign our petition for more Government funds for Northamptonshire

 What has Whitehall done about it so far?
 Patted us on the head, closed the door and forgotten us.

-Even when this newspaper contacted the latest minister in charge of council purse strings, Sajid Javid, his response was... well there was no response.
+Even when the Chron contacted the latest minister in charge of council purse strings, Sajid Javid, his response was... well there was no response.

 Directly on social media, in the old-fashioned way via telephone to his office; nothing.